 Overall, the prevalence of college drinking over the past two decades, measured as lifetime, annual, and past 30-day consumption rates have all declined.
-Since 1991, lifetime consumption among college students has declined 14% proportionately, while annual consumption and monthly consumption are down 12% and 15%, respectively.
+Since 1991, lifetime consumption among college students has declined 14% proportionately, while annual consumption and monthly consumption are down 10% and 9%, respectively.
 Despite this long-term progress, over the past ten years trends in college drinking have remained relatively unchanged.

-Among college students and young adults generally, there are also substantial gender differences in alcohol consumption, with college males drinking more than females.
-In 2011, two out of five college males (43%) reported consuming five or more drinks in a row during the previous two weeks compared to their college female peers (32%).
+There are also substantial gender differences in alcohol consumption among college students and young adults, with college males drinking more than females.
+In 2012, four out of ten college males (43%) reported consuming five or more drinks in a row during the previous two weeks compared to one-third of their college female peers (34%).